 Appearences can vary.
 May show a double echogenic shadow due to the pericyst.
 The stafe of the cyst may be classified on ultrasound - see - World Health Organization 2001 classification of hepatic hydatid cysts.

 Fluid density cyst, with frequent peripheral focal areas of calcification.
 Septation and daughter cysts may be visualised.
-Fluid is of variable density depending on the amount of proteinacous debris.
+Fluid is of variable density depending on the amount of proteinaceous debris.
 May also show hyperdense internal septa representing a spoke wheel pattern within a cyst.

 - T1 - mixed low signal (depending on the amount of proteinacous cellular debris)